api3dao/vitepress-docs/docs/guides/airnode/post-processing/index.md

 ## Summary

-In this guide you extended the data from the API operation with additional summary values.
+In this guide you extended the data from the API operation with additional summary values using post processing.
 For more examples on how to use `preProcessingSpecifications` and `postProcessingSpecifications` see the following monorepo examples.

 - [coingecko-pre-processing<ExternalLinkImage/>](https://github.com/api3dao/airnode/tree/master/packages/airnode-examples/integrations/coingecko-pre-processing)
 - [coingecko-post-processing<ExternalLinkImage/>](https://github.com/api3dao/airnode/tree/master/packages/airnode-examples/integrations/coingecko-post-processing)